Golden Hinde (1973)

-The Golden Hinde (launched 1973) is a full-size replica of the Golden Hind (launched 1577).
+Golden Hinde (launched 1973) is a full-size replica of the Golden Hind (launched 1577).
 She was built using traditional handicrafts at Appledore, in Devon.
 She has travelled more than 140000 mi, a distance equal to more than five times around the globe.
 Like the original ship, she has circumnavigated the globe.

 Construction

 Golden Hinde was commissioned by Albert Elledge and Art Blum of San Francisco, designed by naval architect Loring Christian Norgaard and built by J Hinks & Son of Appledore.
 The keel was laid on 30 September 1971 and construction took two years.
 She was launched on 5 April 1973 by Diana, Countess of Devon.